 Revelation 11:3 And I will give power unto my two witnesses, and they shall prophesy a thousand two hundred and threescore days, clothed in sackcloth.

 It behooves us to be able to tell the difference between a true prophet of God and a false prophet; and do what we can to learn those differences so that we are not led astray.

-All prophecy, whether it is from one that is prophesying to exhort, teach, refute, reprove, admonish, or comfort as we learned last week which is the gift of the Spirit; or from a specially appointed of God prophet that has been given the gift of the office of prophet, will be as the Holy Spirit gives utterance, inspiring them to speak God’s words and not their own words.
+All prophecy, whether it is from one that is prophesying to exhort, teach, refute, reprove, admonish, or comfort which is the gift of the Spirit; or from a specially appointed of God prophet who has been given the gift of the office of prophet, will be as the Holy Spirit gives utterance, inspiring them to speak God’s words and not their own words.